The Combinatorial Multi-Round Ascending Auction: Illustrative Example: Clock Auction vs. CMRA

-However, there turns out to be another equilibrium in which bidders can risklessly collude.
+There turns out to be another equilibrium in which the bidders can achieve risk-free collusion.
 In the first round of the auction, the bidders follow the CMRA-truthful strategy, but also add an additional bid for two lots at a price of \$0.
-In our example, the auction ends immediately and both bidders win two units each at a price of zero.
-If the auction does not end in the first round, the bidders submit CMRA-truthful bids in all subsequent rounds and the auction will proceed as in case of CMRA-truthful equilibrium.\footnote{In fact in this example, even clock-truthful bids and no additional bids would suffice for the collusive equilibrium.} Note that this first-round demand reduction carries no risk for the bidders.
-Specifically, bidders do not have to give up ``eligibility," that is, they do not have to lower their headline demand to implement a collusive outcome.
+The auction ends immediately and both bidders win two units each at a price of zero.
+If the auction does not end in the first round, the bidders submit CMRA-truthful bids in all subsequent rounds and the auction will proceed as in case of CMRA-truthful equilibrium.
+Note that this first-round demand reduction carries no risk for the bidders in the sense that bidders do not have to give up ``eligibility" to (potentially) end the auction early.
+In other words, they do not have to lower their headline demands to implement a collusive outcome.
 The clock auction, on the other hand, allows demand reduction only in headline demands; hence, lowering demand to two lots in early rounds does not allow the bidder to win more units later.
+In Section~\ref{sec:risk free}, we propose an alternative activity rule that prevents bidders from following this collusive strategy.

-The following model is different from the illustrative example in two ways.
+The model used in the paper is different from the illustrative example in three ways.
 First, we assume for tractability that the good is divisible.
-Second, we do not assume that marginal values are constant; instead we also allow for decreasing and increasing marginal values.
+Second, we do not assume that marginal values are constant.
+Instead, we also allow for non-decreasing and increasing marginal values.
+Third, we allow for bidders to have asymmetric caps and incomplete information about each others' types.